 The two must-do activities while staying at Kennicott Glacier Lodge are a Tour of the Historic Mill and a Glacier Trek.
 Ever walked on a glacier?
 Kennecott offers one of the most scenic and certainly the most economical opportunity in Alaska to put on crampons and walk on the ancient ice of an Alaska glacier.
 No helicopters needed here; just walk out the front door in the company of an experienced guide.
 On a half-day or full-day hike onto the Root Glacier, you’ll safely explore a world of moulins, ogives, and sapphire-blue water pools.

 You can also take a leisurely stroll along forest paths, hike mountain trails, and explore old copper mines, with stupendous views of the area around you.
 The Kennicott and McCarthy area is great for mountain biking, since there are plenty of old mining roads and little or no traffic.
 Discover more about this historic mining area by visiting the museum in nearby McCarthy.

 The lodge offers a casual atmosphere and congenial staff for dining.
-Breakfast and lunch are served from a menu, and dinner is served family style at a single seating.
+Breakfast is served as a buffet, lunch is served from a menu, and dinner is served family style at a single seating.
 The "wilderness gourmet" dishes feature homemade soups, pastries, breads, and delicious desserts.

-After dinner, join a guide for a leisurely stroll through the ghost town, watch a slide show or an Alaskan video, or just enjoy the evening sunshine from the front porch and listen to the glacier creak, pop, and groan.
+After dinner join a National Park Ranger or local guide for an informative slideshow or just enjoy the evening sunshine from the front porch and listen to the glacier creak, pop, and groan.
 It's that close.